happy-machine/FastQL/README.md

 ### A diffusers example implementing fine tuning using dreambooth

 **NB.
-This should use a mutation, mutation support coming soon.**
+Mutation support coming soon.**

 This example allows you to download a folder of images from google drive or individual gdrive image ids.
-It will then fintune the model on these images so you can run inference against them.
+It is suggested to upload 10-12 images to a Gdrive folder and make sure you set sharing to 'Anyone with the link' and copy the link.
+The toy API will then finetune the model on these images so you can run inference against them.
 This example will overwrite the model each time you upload new files.

-- Setup your instance as above but with a machine with more than 16GB ram, the smallest on AWS would be m5.2xlarge. (see [Huggingface dreambooth](https://huggingface.co/docs/diffusers/training/dreambooth)).
+- Setup your instance as above but with a machine with **at least** 16GB ram, the smallest on AWS would be m5.2xlarge. (see [Huggingface dreambooth](https://huggingface.co/docs/diffusers/training/dreambooth)).
 - Use the following docker command:

 ```bash